Sons of Liberty Art Print

 36" x 54" - shipped rolled and limited to 76 prints only, this print matches the original size of the oil painting and is the highest collector's value print of this piece.

-Canvas prints come with "mirrored borders" for a museum style wrap.
-This add on feature (at no extra cost) allows you to stretch the canvas and hang without a frame if you like.
-All canvases are UV protected and varnished.
+Canvas prints come with a 2 inch black border for a museum style wrap.
+This add on feature (at no extra cost) allows you to stretch the canvas on a 2 inch mount and hang without a frame or wrap it at 1 inch for a framed canvas.
+All canvases are UV protected poly canvas.